 For defense offsets, please contact Todd Shallcross, Director, Defense Offset Programs, firstname.lastname@example.org

 RII hosts an International Coordination Group (ICG).
-The purpose of the IRCG is to generate interest in international research, offsets, and development projects; create on-campus collaborations between faculty/departments for these projects; and enhance faculty’s current international partnerships by creating an information-sharing portal, which will be a way to identify partners on campus.
+The purpose of the ICG is to generate interest in international research, offsets, and international development projects, and create on-campus collaborations between faculty/departments for these projects.

 ICG is open to UArizona faculty, postdocs, research staff, and graduate students.

 Zoom Registration is Required (you will need to register with your @arizona.edu email account).